惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 The jazz community went up in arms about the piece, which was quickly and apologetically relabeled as humor in the magazine’s Web edition.
 In an online video interview conducted in his home, Rollins himself called the story “scurrilous,” and compared it to something one might find in Mad magazine — to which, he said, he subscribed.

-He is survived by his nephew Clifton Anderson and his nieces Vallyn Anderson and Gabrielle DeGroat.
+Rollins is survived by his nephew Clifton Anderson and his nieces Vallyn Anderson and Gabrielle DeGroat.
+His second wife Lucille, to whom he was married for nearly 40 years, died in 2004.

-No public memorial is planned at this time, according to the post from his family.
+No public memorial is planned at this time, according to the announcement.

 Rollins said in 2009, “I think when the creative person ends, he continues in the next existence.
 I’m a person who believes this life isn’t the be-all and end-all of everything.
 A spiritual person doesn’t feel like that.”